-Alexandrina Hemsley will take the reigns as Guest Editor for the month of July 2019, commissioning 12 pieces of original writing and authoring 4 articles of her own.
+Alexandrina Hemsley will take the reins as Guest Editor for the month of July 2019, commissioning 12 pieces of original writing and authoring 4 articles of her own.
 Hemsley is a dance artist, choreographer and writer who lives with long term mental health vulnerabilities.

 Hemsley was chosen as Guest Editor for summer 2019 from the 21 outstanding applications we received at the end of last year through an open-call process for DAO’s Guest Editorship programme made possible by Arts Council England’s National Portfolio funding.

 The aim of the guest editorships is to develop new editorial voices in the sector and bring fresh perspectives, new audiences and different approaches to DAO.
 It is intended to challenge the organisation, challenge DAO’s audiences and become a platform for experimentation, diversity and intersectionality.
 The Guest Editorship programme is an established twice-annual feature and the next advertisement for candidates will appear in Autumn 2019.

 Hemsley’s guest editorship will broadly be shaped around themes steered by questions around what constitutes a sustainable arts practice while navigating invisible disabilities.
 She aims to feature artists and other arts professionals to help consider questions such as:

 When do voices rise and fall?

 How are each of us complicit in advocating for or discriminating against disability arts sectors?

 Hemsley will draw on her embodied experiences of not being believed, an ongoing process of being diagnosed, a past misdiagnosis and questions of whether a formal medical diagnosis is accessible or desirable.

 She will also use this editorship as an opportunity to spend time raising the profile of dance makers, an artform we recognise as underrepresented within DAO’s editorial.